Four Trust-Building Truths to Print and Digital Integration

 When it comes to jumping from print to digital, one of the biggest hurdles has always been the inherent complexity of navigating the jump — what may be simple for one person may be incredibly difficult for another.

-Lately, we’re opening up new doors for people to use complex technology with limited technological understanding, making this hurdle easier to jump than ever before. this hurdle easier than ever.
+Lately, we’re opening up new doors for people to use complex technology with limited technological understanding, making this hurdle easier to jump than ever before.
 The ease of scanning a QR code with your phone’s camera or using applications like Apple Pay are two great examples of this.

 Trust Issues: Have Your Cake and Eat It Too